HubServer/Quiz1.0/README.md

 How to use -
-Cick on "main.py" to run
+Left Click on "main.py" to run

 Min Requirements -
 OS: Windows 7 or higher